Departure: 9:00 a.m.

-We will meet you at our office at 392 Triunfo Street at 8:30 a.m.
-We will then take you on a 2 hour bus ride into a beautiful and very scenic area, full of lakes, villages, and towns as we travel to Chuquibambilla Camp.
+We will meet you at our office (392 Triunfo Street) at 8:30 a.m.
+We will then take you on a 2-hours bus ride through a beautiful and very scenic area, full of lakes and villages as we travel to Chuquibambilla Camp.
 Once we get there, you will have time to change into river rafting clothes and will choose a wet suit we provide.
 Afterwards, you will pick a helmet, a life-jacket, and a paddle.

 Once you are ready, your guides will offer a field briefing of all the details you need to successfully navigate the rapids.
 If your group is less than 4 people, you will have to join another group to complete the minimum group size requested for each raft.

-It is very important to follow the guide´s instructions and paddle seriously along with the commands in order to keep a good balance of the boat.
+It is very important to follow the guide’s instructions and paddle seriously along with the commands in order to keep a good balance of the boat.
 After various rapids, the river calms down for a while, giving you the chance to rest for a little while until the next rapids come.
-After two hours and an half, your ride is about at an end, and your guide will get you to the shore.
+After two hours and a half, your ride is about to come to an end, and your guide will get you to the shore.

 Price: US $55 per person

 Group size: 6 people per boat, minimum of 4 people

 Important: We only accept direct booking and cash payments in our office for this tour